Derek Morgan

 Explanation of Home Inspection Contingency

 One of the most important contingencies to include in your offer is a home inspection contingency.
-This allows you to hire a professional inspector to assess the condition of the home and make sure it meets your expectations.
+This permits you to hire a professional inspector to assess the condition of the home and make sure it meets your expectations.
 During the inspection, the inspector will look for any defects or issues with the property, such as plumbing or electrical problems, structural issues, or pest infestations.
 If any major issues are found, you can use the home inspection contingency to renegotiate the sale price or ask the seller to make repairs before closing.

 Explanation of Mortgage Contingency